GeoffreyBooth/node-import-file-specifier-resolution-proposal/README.md

 If user demand grows such that we want to provide a way to use `import` statements to import CommonJS files that aren’t inside CommonJS packages, we have a few options:

+1. We could treat all `.js` files outside of an ESM package (detected via a `package.json` file with a signifier that the package is ESM, such as having an `"exports"` field) as CommonJS and all `.mjs` files as ESM.
+This would follow the current `--experimental-modules` behavior.
-1. We could introduce a `.cjs` extension that Node always interprets as JavaScript with a CommonJS parse goal, the mirror of `.mjs`.
+2. We could introduce a `.cjs` extension that Node always interprets as JavaScript with a CommonJS parse goal, the mirror of `.mjs`.
 (This might be a good thing to add in any case, for design symmetry.)
 Users could then rename their CommonJS `.js` files to use `.cjs` extensions and import them via `import` statements.
 We could also support symlinks, so that a `foo.cjs` symlink pointing at `foo.js` would be treated as CommonJS when imported via `import './foo.cjs';`, to support cases where users can’t rename their files for whatever reason.
-2. We could implement the `"mimes"` proposal from [nodejs/modules#160](https://github.com/nodejs/modules/pull/160), which lets users control how Node treats various file extensions within a package boundary.
+3. We could implement the `"mimes"` proposal from [nodejs/modules#160](https://github.com/nodejs/modules/pull/160), which lets users control how Node treats various file extensions within a package boundary.
 This would let users save their ESM files with `.mjs` while keeping their CommonJS files as `.js` and use them both.
 This would be an opt-in to the `--experimental-modules` behavior.
-3. Presumably loaders would be able to enable this functionality, deciding to treat a file as CommonJS either based on file extension or some detection inside the file source.
+4. Presumably loaders would be able to enable this functionality, deciding to treat a file as CommonJS either based on file extension or some detection inside the file source.
-4. We could create some other form of configuration to enable this, like a section in `package.json` that explicitly lists files to be loaded as CommonJS.
+5. We could create some other form of configuration to enable this, like a section in `package.json` that explicitly lists files to be loaded as CommonJS.

 Again, we think that user demand for this use case is so low as to not warrant supporting it any more conveniently than `module.createRequireFromPath` for now, especially since there are several other potential solutions that remain possible in the future within the design space of this proposal.